-- the Chairman were references to the member presiding over: and - (c) a Commissioner were references to a member of,
+- (b) the Chairman were references to the member presiding over; and - (c) a Commissioner were references to a member of, the committee of inquiry.

 - (3) A committee of inquiry shall, after holding a public inquiry into the draft policy in respect of which it was appointed, report on that draft policy to the Minister. - (4) The member presiding over and other members of a committee of inquiry shall each of them be paid such remuneration and travelling and other allowances as the Minister on the recommendation of the Public Sector Commissioner determines in the member's case.